 am a firm believer in health testing.
 I'm also a firm believer in proper diet,

-proper growth and development.
-I believe the development is 100% genetics, followed by 100% environment.
+exercise, and protecting the environment of your Newfoundland.
+The development is 100% genetics, followed by 100% environment.
 Genetic considerations are the entirety of what we must consider as a breeder.
 Once the puppy is born, environment is 100% of how well that puppy will do within the possibility of his genetics.

 in mind a breeder is not required to perform these health tests by AKC,

 I have personally health tested over 50 Newfoundland dogs.
-This is my breed of choice and all I raise.
+This is my breed of choice and the only breed of dogs I raise.

 I have written reports & copies of clearances

 Here are tests recommended for the Newfoundland breed and what the test results mean:

 Orthopedic Foundation for Animals (OFA) examines hip x-rays.
 Scores of

 Excellent, Good, and Fair are considered, by consensus, to be normal, acceptable